amendx/amendx/readme.md

  - :green_heart: In love with **CSS & JavaScript**
  - :ghost: Co-working with _Angular, Vue.js and React_.
 Gosh, I love these guys.
- - :bicyclist: Biking around this world learning how to always get to the point.
- - :recycle: Far away from perfection, but geting there.
-Always smiling and making the best out of it.